debezium/debezium-design-documents/DDD-36.md

 ### Thread 1 - Reader

 Thread 1 is a deliberately simple, fast database reader.
-Its only job is to execute the LogMiner SQL, iterate the `ResultSet`, mapping each row to a structured entry written to Queue 1.
+Its only job is to execute the LogMiner SQL, iterate the `ResultSet`, and map each row to a structured entry written to Queue 1.
 It contains no business logic.

 #### Behavior